 Once the data is received by the Central Credit Register the Central Bank of Ireland becomes the data controller.

 If you believe some of your data is inaccurate on your credit report, you have a right to request that the data be amended.
-Follow these instructions on how to request an amendment.
+Follow the instructions in our factsheet how to request an amendment to my information.

 No. The Central Credit Register does not create lists of defaulters.
 Lenders can only request credit reports for a permitted purpose, such as an application for a new loan.